-AWMA have partnered with the North Central Catchment Management Authority (NCCMA) to design, construct and install Australia’s first conical Fish Exclusion Screen through the Cohuna Irrigation Diversion Screen Project.
+AWMA partnered with the North Central Catchment Management Authority (NCCMA) to design, construct and install Australia’s first conical Fish Exclusion Screen through the Cohuna Irrigation Diversion Screen Project.
 Funding for the project has been provided by the Victorian Environmental Water Holder (VEWH).

-AWMA has built strong relationships across the sector and gained in-depth knowledge of how (and how not) infrastructure should be specified, designed, operated and serviced to facilitate sustainable fish passage.
+AWMA built strong relationships across the sector and gained in-depth knowledge of how (and how not) infrastructure should be specified, designed, operated and serviced to facilitate sustainable fish passage.
 AWMA have travelled to the US on a number of occasions to meet with screen operators, owners, fish scientists, universities and screen manufacturers.
 The technology review has resulted in an in-depth understanding of the application, the engineering and the operation of fish screens.
 Considerable time was also spent with the NSW fisheries scientists, understanding the differences between the US Salmon and our native fish to allow engineering and specification changes to the screen design to suit our native fish species.
 The Cohuna Irrigation Diversion Screen project will demonstrate to the industry that screening can be successfully implemented in Australia, delivering sustainable results that will benefit all parties.

 The aim of this project is to boost native fish populations by preventing fish movement out of the natural waterway into irrigation channels.
 Uninterrupted irrigation flows are also critical, with minimal headloss through the fish screen structure being a key design criteria.